tinganho/LYA/Readme.md

-L10ns - Internationalization Workflow & Formatting
+Lya - Localize Your Application
 ==============

 This README is for the developing version of L10ns.
 Please checkout the master branch to see the current stable source code.